 - Good ventilation.
 Some tents will have vents near the top of the tent.
 These are helpful to prevent condensation buildup inside or overheating in warm conditions.
 If these vents are not available, be sure to get a tent with 2 doors for increased ventilation.

-- Reflectors on guy lines are nice to have, but not a dealbreaker.
+- Reflectors on guy lines are handy, but not a deal-breaker.
 If you love the tent and the price is right, you could always replace the lines with reflective paracord so someone doesn’t trip over the lines in the night.

 Which tent is best?

 When looking for a tent, get the best you can afford and be sure to get one with a footprint and fly that goes down to the ground, and buy/make a footprint to protect it.
 Next, learn how to set it up properly.
 Set up your tent before you go so you can set it up in any conditions.
 You will appreciate knowing how to set up your tent fast when a storm is rolling in, it’s getting dark, or you are surrounded by biting insects!
 Set up includes pegging the fly out correctly so water doesn’t wick in when it rains.
 The most expensive tent will not keep you dry if you fail to put the fly on right.
 Finally, be sure to sweep and dry out your tent before packing it away, and check it over after each trip for tears or rips.
 A little maintenance will ensure you get many years out of your home away from home.
 Here’s to happy, dry campers!

 - How to choose a sleeping bag, sleeping pad/cot, and baby camping bedding